jsh/trendlist/README.md

 ## What are Trends?

-### Background: Monotonic Sequences Are Well-Defined and Rare.
+### Background: Sorted Sequences Are Well-Defined and Rare.

 If you sort a set of numbers, every element is greater than its neighbor to the left.
-A math geek would call such a sequence, *monotonically increasing*.
+A math geek would call such a sequence *monotonically increasing*.
 Monotonic can mean any of these.

 Some examples: